openstack-infra/infra-specs/specs/task-tracker.rst

 Assignee(s)
 -----------

-During phase 1 we need a volunteer to facilitate the discussion between the StoryBoard team and the rest of the users, and help prioritize the must-have items.
+During phase 1, Kendall Nelson will facilitate the discussion between the StoryBoard team and the rest of the users, and help prioritize the must-have items.
 The StoryBoard team would work on implementing the missing features and fixing the blocker issues.